Opentrons/opentrons/robot-server/tests/integration/http_api/live/HS_LABWARE.md

 # Script for measurement of the Heater Shaker

-> Commands below are for a windows machine
+> Paths below are for a windows machine

 1. Open command line
 2. Have git installed